Measurements of chemical potentials in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV

 The chemical potentials obtained in different centrality intervals are shown in the left panel of Fig.~\ref{fig:MuQMuBandEnergyDependence}.
-The centrality dependence of $\mu_B$ and $\mu_Q$ is studied by fitting independently the centrality-differential $\mu_B$ and $\mu_Q$ results with a constant function, taking into account the full correlation matrix of the measurements, which are reported in appendix~\ref{app:covariances}.
-The $\chi^{2}$ profiles of the fits are reported in appendix~\ref{app:chi2Thefist}.
+The contours show a negative correlation between $\mu_B$ and $\mu_Q$, which is connected to the approximate exponential dependence of antiparticle-to-particle yield ratios on the linear combination of the chemical potentials.
+The centrality dependence of $\mu_B$ and $\mu_Q$ is studied by fitting independently the centrality-differential $\mu_B$ and $\mu_Q$ results with a constant function, taking into account the full correlation matrix of the measurements.
+Both the correlation matrices and the $\chi^{2}$ profiles of the fits are reported in the Appendix.
 The fit probability is $P=0.97$ for $\mu_B$ and $P=0.64$ for $\mu_Q$: therefore, no evidence of centrality dependence is found, even if a larger $\mu_B$ would be expected in more central collisions due to a potentially larger baryon stopping~\cite{Mehtar-Tani:2009wji}.
 The fit of the centrality-differential values yields chemical potentials $\mu_B=0.71\pm0.45\ \mathrm{MeV}$ and $\mu_Q=-0.18\pm0.90\ \mathrm{MeV}$, which are compatible with zero within $1.6\sigma$ and $0.2\sigma$, respectively.
 The comparison with the previous data point of $\mu_B$ at the LHC~\cite{ALICE:2013mez, Andronic:2017pug, Andronic:2018qqt, Andronic:2021dkw} shows a significant improvement in the precision by a factor larger than eight (no direct value of $\mu_Q$ was provided in that study, see below).
 These results imply that the system created at midrapidity in Pb--Pb collisions is baryon- and electrically-neutral on average.
 As a consequence, this observation shows that the nuclear transparency regime is reached, i.e., baryon transport from the colliding ions to the interaction region is negligible.
-Due to the absence of any centrality dependence, it is also concluded that nuclear transparency is achieved even in central \PbPb collisions, where a larger-than-zero $\mu_B$ could be expected from a more significant baryon number transport at midrapidity.
+Because of the absence of any centrality dependence, it is also concluded that nuclear transparency is achieved even in central \PbPb collisions, where a larger-than-zero $\mu_B$ could be expected from a more significant baryon number transport at midrapidity.